 The details are continually vigorously debated, but aggressive development and deployment of improved nuclear power systems (including probably fusion, long term, which could be very compact, long-lasting, and safe, although it is unclear it can come “in time”, from the perspective of significantly contributing to limiting the peak CO2 concentration in the atmosphere over the coming 2-3 decades — it is possible that it can, but a stretch and definitely unproven) seems like an important component, at least in some countries.
 It is worth reading David MacKay’s blunt comments on the subject, as it applies to the UK specifically, just before his untimely death.

 Some would propose to keep existing nuclear plants operating, but wait for the cost, speed of deployability, safety and performance of next-generation nuclear systems — like “small modular reactors” — to improve before deploying new nuclear.
+Steven Chu has stated on a podcast that one decent possibility would be a factory to repeatedly and certifiably crank out lots of small modular reactors in the way Boeing cranks out airplanes.
 But the idea that existing nuclear is fundamentally too expensive in the current regulatory environment is perhaps at least debatable.
 Nuclear is the largest single source of energy in France with 58 reactors — although the just-linked post points out that the French nuclear industry is in financial trouble.
 In this blog post Chris Uhlik calculates what it would take to scale up nuclear technologies at current cost levels, and concludes the following

 So that’s about 5-10x as much as our 0.5% world GDP per year lower-end estimate above, based on the approximate cost of fossil plants, a cost level which new renewables appear to be rapidly approaching.
 Uhlik still calls it “cheap”, and that doesn’t seem unreasonable given the benefits.